strengthening Canadian leadership in global nutrition

 By scaling up evidence-based interventions in areas with high rates of malnutrition and conflict-affected settings, and targeting the root causes of malnutrition, Canada’s support could help prevent 6.2 million infant deaths and nearly one million stillbirths, contributing significantly to global health and stability.
 Moreover, this new pledge would be a smart investment, with every dollar invested having the potential to yield 23 dollars in economic benefits.

-By pledging CAD$ 750 million at the Paris N4G summit in March 2025, Canada can reaffirm its role as a global leader in health and gender equity and influence other donors to help end hunger worldwide.
+By supporting global nutrition efforts, Canada can reaffirm its role as a global leader in health and gender equity and influence other donors to help end hunger worldwide.

 a quick look at children's nutrition